Digital Transformation: Identify, Locate, Communicate

 A lot of different ingredients go into the complex mix that make up who we are as customers.
-More than just a name and address, our customer identities are defined by interests, behavior, past purchase history and future desires and needs.
+More than just a name and address, our customer identities are defined by interests, behaviour, past purchase history and future desires and needs.

-Personalized customer experiences are possible when businesses have a more rounded view of each customer, and they gain that view from accumulating a more complex range of data from multiple sources.
+Personalised customer experiences are possible when businesses have a more rounded view of each customer, and they gain that view from accumulating a more complex range of data from multiple sources.
 Unique details pulled from social media, purchasing histories, buying preferences and other sources can help you identify high-value prospects and deepen existing relationships with current clients.

 Locate: Each Customer, in Context